-In Funkoverse a square is adjacent if it is straight beside or diagonal to your character and your character can see that square.
+In Funkoverse a square is adjacent if it is straight beside or diagonal to your character.
+However, your character must also be able to see the square.

 OBSTRUCTIONS AND ADJACENCY

 If an obstruction is between your character and another square, your character cannot see that square and is therefore not considered adjacent.
 This includes obstructions on the corner of squares blocking diagonal adjacency.